YasserFat7alah/Frontend-Mentor-Projects/README.md

 This repository contains solutions to challenges from [Frontend Mentor](https://www.frontendmentor.io/).
 Each folder represents a different project, complete with the source code and assets.

 > 💡 All projects are built with clean, responsive code and follow best practices in HTML, CSS, and JavaScript.
-Some may include frameworks like React or use tools such as Sass, Bootstrap, or TailwindCSS depending on the challenge.
+Some may include frameworks like React or use tools such as Sass, Bootstrap, or TailwindCSS, depending on the challenge.

 ---